 Push Pull – great tones, textures and details are captured in this shot of a wooden door and its personal hardware.
 John Sotiriou does a great job using a totally unique composition to produce a special piece.

-The End of Pillsbury – incredible details in the beautiful architecture is exposed and explored in this great shot straight from the studio of Jim Denham.
+– incredible details in the beautiful architecture is exposed and explored in this great shot straight from the studio of Jim Denham.
 Jim uses a road to create a leading line which comfortably leads the viewer through the image.

 Travel through time – Kathleen Kerstenbeck takes us on a journey back to her initial foray into the world of digital photography, sharing a series of great landscapes of Alaska.
 The beauty and magnificence of this stunning location is brought to life for all to enjoy.